Easy Caramilk Mousse

 This post may contain affiliate links to products I recommend.
 I receive a small commission at no cost to you if you make a purchase using my link.

 This Easy Caramilk Mousse is pure Cadbury Caramilk flavour in light, fluffy mousse form.
-Made with just two ingredients, it’s the perfect dessert for Caramilk lovers!
+Made with just two ingredients, it’s the perfect dessert if you love caramelised white chocolate!

-This recipe has one less ingredient than my original 3 ingredient chocolate mousse and 3 ingredient white chocolate mousse recipes – I skipped the vanilla extract because Caramilk already has plenty of flavour already, and adding vanilla, however complimentary it is to almost everything, just seems unnecessary.
+This recipe has one less ingredient than my original 3 ingredient chocolate mousse and 3 ingredient white chocolate mousse recipes – I skipped the vanilla extract because with all the flavour from the Caramilk, the vanilla really isn’t needed.

-*not an actual guarantee, I won’t give you your money back.
+*Not an actual guarantee, I can’t give you any money back.
 This isn’t an as-seen-on-TV product.

 How to Make Caramilk Mousse